WebSite48VoltsCGS/Stage-Web-Project-2023/README.md

 Day 6 (19/06/23)
 - Summary:
-    - Readme: Overall description of the website structure
+    - Readme: General description of website structure
+    - Work meeting: Choice of a working model and a first approach to what needs to be done this week
+    - Website:
+        - Integration the new template
+        - Integration of 3D image views
+        - Update navigation bar / footer
 - [09:00-10:35] README_ARCHITECTURE
 - [10:35-11:00] Preparing work meeting
 - [11:00-11:50] Work Meeting (Discussion about templates and website architecture)
 - [11:50-12:50] Lunch break
 - [12:50-15:00] Integrating a new template into our Django project
 - [15:00-15:45] Helped my colleague correct his HTML & CSS code on the integration of multiple 3D views
+- [15:45-17:15] Updated navigation bar and footer

+Day 6 (19/06/23)
+- Summary:
+    - Website:
+        - Update logo
+- [09:00-09:35] Updated CSS (navbar-brand img)

 ## To do list
 - Build Your First Web Pages With HTML and CSS
 - Learn Programming With JavaScript